openenclave/openenclave/docs/GettingStartedDocs/Contributors/building_oe_sdk.md

 # Building the Open Enclave SDK

-This document contains the Linux build instructions.
-For the experimental Windows build instructions, see [here](/docs/GettingStartedDocs/GettingStarted.Windows.md).

 #### 1. Determine the SGX support level on your development/target system

 The Open Enclave SDK runs on Linux systems, whether those systems are inside virtual machines or directly on top of the bare metal machines.